-Method Description void clear() Removes all preferences on this node. void exportNode(OutputStream os) Writes the entire contents of the node (and only the current node) to the output stream as an XML file (following the preferences. dtd listed below). void exportSubtree(OutputStream os) Writes the entire contents of this node and all nodes located below this node in the prefer- ences tree to the output stream as an XML file (following the preferences.dtd listed below). void flush() Writes any changes to the preference node to the backing store, including data on all chil- dren nodes. void remove(String key) Removes the value associated with the specified key.

-Method Description void sync() Ensures that the current version of the pref- erence node in memory matches that of the stored version.
+Method Description void clear() Removes all preferences on this node. void exportNode (OutputStream os) Writes the entire contents of the node (and only the current node) to the output stream as an XML file (following the preferences .dtd listed in the following section). void exportSubtree (OutputStream os) Writes the entire contents of this node and all nodes located below this node in the preferences tree to the output stream as an XML file (following the preferences.dtd listed in the following section). void flush() Writes any changes to the preference node to the backing store, including data on all children nodes. void remove(String key) Removes the value associated with the specified key. void sync() Ensures that the current version of the preference node in memory matches that of the stored version.
 If data in the preference node needs to be written to the backing store, it will be.
 String toString() Returns a string containing User or System, depending on which hierarchy the node is in, and the absolute path to the current node.